kaankacar/kaankacar/README.md

 ### 💼 What I’m up to
 - Serving on the **Developer Ecosystem Council** at Open Campus
 - **Devrel & business development specialist** at Rise In
+- Building in XTract, one developer tool at a time
 - Member of **xAlliance**
 - Helping ecosystems grow through developer outreach & community building